Scroll to content

 Your Emerson's Green garden centre

-Elmwood Nursery is the Emerson's Green garden centre and we are passionate about plants, aiming to provide you with freshness and quality, as well as choice and variety.
+Elmwood Garden Centre is the Emerson's Green garden centre and we are passionate about plants, aiming to provide you with freshness and quality, as well as choice and variety.

 So, you should be able find something 'a bit different', whatever the size of your garden, whatever the time of year.
 From bedding to birdseed and everything in between, whether you're looking for a cottage garden or a chic courtyard, we've got you covered.